musonza/aws-terraform-by-example-guide/docs/guide/8-template-files-refactor.md

 }
 ```

-While the `assume_role_policy` is not that long, in some cases we may have longer policies which will result in terraform files not readable.
-Our goal in this section is refactoring any of the policies into separate files called templates.
-Then we will pull in the contents using `templatefile` a Terraform function.
-Terraform has a number of built-in functions that can be utilized to withing expressions to transform and combine values.
+While the `assume_role_policy` is not that long, we may have more extended policies in some cases, which will result in unreadable terraform files.
+This section aims to refactor any policies into separate files called templates.
+Then we will pull in the contents using `templatefile`, a Terraform function.
+Terraform has several built-in functions that can be utilized to transform and combine values within expressions.

-Create a `templates` folder in the root of the project.
+Create a `templates` folder at the root of the project.

 ```shell
 $ mkdir templates
 ```

+Add the following JSON files to the templates directory.

 ```
 ubuntu:~/environment/aws-terraform-by-example/templates